frankraDIUM/Fetching-the-weather--Python/README.md

-# Python-Projects-Pc-
+# Fetching the weather data with python
-projects with python
+Fetch the latest weather data from weather station using the haversine formula